ayoungs98/MEDRECSYS/README.md

 Installation:
   1. Create the SQL database. (in the main Github directory there is a MEDRECSYS sql script file that can be used.)
   2. Configure the backend (.env file) to connect to the database.
-  3. * Create the first account as a admin account. * (All accounts are created as patient accounts by default.) (*can skip if you used the SQL script)
+  3. * Create the first account as a admin account. * (All accounts are created as patient accounts by default.
+Can skip if you used the SQL script)
-  4. * Need to log into database and change the ROLE of the first account to A for admin.  ( *can skip if you used the SQL script)
+  4. * Need to log into database and change the ROLE of the first account to A for admin. * (can skip if you used the SQL script)
   5. Login as Admin and created employees accounts.